Battle of point 5140

 The Battle of point 5140 was fought on 20 June 1999 and was major military offensive carried out by the Jammu and Kashmir Rifles regiment as a part of the Operation Vijay (Kargil War).
-The Indian forces under Lt Col. Yogesh Kumar Joshi were able to capture the point.
+The Indian forces under Lieutenant Colonel Yogesh Kumar Joshi were able to capture the point.

 Overview

 After the capture of Tololing on 14 June, the task of capturing the supply source of Tololing, Point 5140 was assigned to 13 JAK Rif of the 56 Mountain brigade.
 Its commanding officer had to be evacuated out of Kargil for medical reasons and Major YK Joshi was promoted to Lt Col to carry out the assault on 17 June.
 After the capture of Rocky Knob, located at the base of Point 5140 and about 800 metres away, Humps IX and X (part of Hump Complex, consisting of about ten high grounds numbered I to X on the same ridgeline about 500–700 metres north of Point 4590) on 17 June, the battalion's commanding officer, Joshi, fell back to Tololing, and started planning for their next objective — Point 5140.
 Point 5140, about 1500 metres north of Tololing on the same ridgeline, is at an altitude of 16,962 feet above sea level and overlooks the Tololing nullah.
 It is the highest point on the Tololing ridgeline and the most formidable feature in the Dras sub-sector.

 On 18 June, the battalion carried out a detailed reconnaissance of Point 5140 which revealed the enemy had put in place seven sangars on the feature; two on the top, four towards the east and one towards the north.
 It also revealed the eastern approach to the feature was comparatively easier than that from the front, which had a near vertical climb, dominated by the top, though it was also more heavily defended.
 It was decided the assaulting troops must capture the Top before dawn, or else the enemy would inflict maximum casualties on them.

 Joshi decided to attack Point 5140 with Bravo Company, under the command of Lieutenant Sanjeev Singh Jamwal, and Delta Company, under the command of Lieutenant Vikram Batra, from two sides; East and South.
 At the Hump Complex, Sanjeev Jamwal and Vikram received their briefing about the mission from Joshi.
 During the briefing, Jamwal chose the words "Oh!
 Yeah, yeah, yeah!" to be the success signal for his company whilst Vikram chose the words "Yeh Dil Mange More!"
 (This heart wants more! — from a popular advertising slogan of Pepsi) as his success signal for his company.
 D-Day was set for 19 June, and H-Hour at 20:30.